 Patrick Hulme

-Assistant Professor of Social Sciences
+Assistant Professor of Law and Political Science

 His has been published by the American Political Science Review, International Studies Quarterly, The National Interest, The Diplomat, Lawfare, and other outlets.